-Service demand projections for specified categories within MELs, including continuing market penetration, are based on electricity consumption estimates and projected national-level trends from September 2006 and May 2010 studies completed by TIAX LLC.37 Polynomial equations are fitted to the trends to describe the projected energy use intensity (EUI) for each of the specified categories.
+Service demand projections for specified categories within MELs, including continuing market penetration, are based on electricity consumption estimates and projected national-level trends from September 2006 and May 2010 studies completed by TIAX LLC and from a May 2013 study completed by Navigant Consulting, Inc. and Leidos - formerly Science Applications International Corporation (SAIC).
+Polynomial equations are fitted to the trends to describe the projected energy use intensity (EUI) for each of the specified categories.
 The resulting EUI is multiplied by the floorspace appropriate to the specified category to obtain projected electricity consumption.
-In this case, service demand is assumed to be the same as electricity consumption because any efficiency improvements and additional market penetration are included in the projected trends.38
+In this case, service demand is assumed to be the same as electricity consumption because any efficiency improvements and additional market penetration are included in the projected trends.
+39